jtfell/authorizr/README.md

 flexible and easy to reason about authoristion checks.
 By creating a new authorizr object per request, the implementation is free to pre-optimise as much or as little of the heavy lifting as desired.

+I've written a little on the idea behind this library on [my blog](https://jtfell.com/blog/posts/2017-02-06-authorisation-revisited.html).

 ## Install

 `npm install authorizr`